wezm/pkb/README.md

 # pkb -- Personal Knowledge Base

-pkb is a small Rails application that allows you to publish a collection of Markdown files.
+pkb is a small Rails application that allows you to efficiently publish a collection of Markdown files.

 ## Configuration